ishinbrot/LambdasandStreamsSolution/Readme.md

 You may alternatively use the built-in compilier in your specific IDE

 ## Overview: Introducing Java Stream Grouping and Count functionality
-In part 3 of the tech challenge we will learn how to create seperate maps of each major utilizing Java Streams.
+In part 3 of the tech challenge we will learn how to create split up the students by major utilizing Java Streams. <br/>
+You will then print out all the Jon's in the student list as well as their given major. <br/>
-Java stream allows us to easily group matching elements in a list, as well as construct a new hashmap.
-This can be done using 1 line. <br/>
+Java stream allows us to easily group matching elements in a list, as well as construct a new hashmap.<br/>
+Please group the names in the list in alphabetical order by first name. <br/>
+This can be done by using the streams sorted function and lambdas. <br/>
+To seperate the student List by major the groupingBy function can be used to seperate each student by Major. <br/>

 For the second step of the excercise we want to print out the total number of Jon's for each major.
-This will be done using Java stream count.
+This will be done using Java stream count method. <br/>
 For the last step of the excercise you will need to iterate through the new hashmap and print out the first instance of Jon for each major.
+Use the filter function to ensure you are only looping through the Jons in the list.<br/>
-We want to print out the students full name, and their associated major, only if they exist.
-If the student does not exist then we will not print anything out for each respective major
+We want to print out the students full name, and their associated major, only if they exist. <br/>
 Print out the students with the first name Jon.
 Not all of the majors have students with the first name Jon <br/>

-Be sure to perform all of the operations on one line.
+**If the student does not exist then we will not print anything out for each respective major**

 ## Answer Key

-For this excercise you will update the method determineStudentsByMajor to categorize each student by Major.
-You will then filter by each student named Jon, and grab a count of the number of students with that name. </br>
 Your output should look like the following:

 Major:Computer Science has 1 number of students with the first name Jon. <br/>